ewachtel/localAlign/README.md

-The align executable described below is available in the build directory.
+The align executable described below is available in the build directory.  align executable is a general Linux execution build.  align_mac is a mac Linux build.

 The code will be made available.
 I am modifying some structures for speed and simplicity and cleaning up a bit.
 The algorithm will remain the same as described below.

 Regards,